Skip to content

 This entry is part 6 of 25 in the series Service Dog Training

-My husband met the puppy for the first time Friday morning.
-They’ve seemed to hit it off pretty well.
 I had made plans to go to the Home Show with others, and I knew it would be a great big experience for the new pup.
-It also had the potential… Continue reading
+It also had the potential to be too big an experience, so I packed an entire day’s worth of kibble and an extra bully stick, more on that in a moment.

 Service Animal Etiquette.
 Seriously, People.